 Babs Tarr: I helped with the broad strokes of it in the beginning when we first started working on it.
-Brendan Fletcher and Cameron Stewart did most of the conceptualzing.
+Brendan Fletcher and Cameron Stewart did most of the conceptualizing.
 Both those sweet, sweet Canadian boys came down to Charleston, South Carolina, which is where I'm located now, to discuss the story.
 We had a loose concept of what Motor Crush was, but we wanted to nail down what the story was, what the world was, who the characters were.
-We rough outlined three arcs and then a little bit more aggressively outlined the first arc and that's kind of like my contribution to the writing.
+We rough-outlined three arcs and then a little bit more aggressively outlined the first arc, and that's kind of like my contribution to the writing.

 Is that one of the differences between Batgirl and Motor Crush?
 It sounds like on Batgirl you would pencil and then somebody else was coloring and inking, right?

-I'm super proud of what we did on Batgirl and revitalizing her, but you know, some of some of the issues I don't even want to open because I’m hard on myself and feel like the drawing and coloring isn’t as good because I had to rush sometimes to hit deadlines.
+I'm super proud of what we did on Batgirl and revitalizing her, but you know, some of the issues I don't even want to open, because I’m hard on myself and feel like the drawing and coloring isn’t as good because I had to rush sometimes to hit deadlines.